stakater/grafana-cloud-ansible-operator/README.md

 ## Project Overview

 The Grafana Cloud Operator is an Ansible-based OpenShift Operator that automates the configuration and management of Grafana OnCall within an OpenShift cluster.
-This operator simplifies the process of setting up Grafana OnCall, ensuring seamless integration with Alertmanager and consistent alert forwarding.
+This operator simplifies the process of setting up Grafana OnCall, ensuring seamless integration with Alertmanager and consistent alert forwarding.This operator also ensures that dashboards are created for SLO.
+The operator also ensures proper cleanup of integrations and dashboards.

 ### What is Grafana Cloud?